Morocco: Post-independence

+On 10 December 2020, the Israel–Morocco normalisation agreement was announced, and Morocco announced its intention to resume diplomatic relations with Israel.
+Joint Declaration of the Kingdom of Morocco, the United States of America and the State of Israel was signed on 22 December 2020.
+The agreement was met with criticism due to the October 2023 Gaza war.
+Moroccan Foreign Minister Nasser Bourita argues that maintaining relations does not signify endorsement of Israeli government actions.

+The 2025 Moroccan protests emerged against a backdrop of high youth unemployment, which official statistics placed at 35.8% along with allegations of corruption and popular discontent over social inequality in Morocco.

 Geography

 Morocco has a coast by the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean Sea.
-It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish-controlled exclaves, Ceuta, Melilla, and Peñón de Vélez de la Gomera), Algeria to the east, and Western Sahara to the south.
+It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish-controlled exclaves, Ceuta, Melilla and Peñón de Vélez de la Gomera), Algeria to the east, and Western Sahara to the south.
 Since Morocco controls most of Western Sahara, its de facto southern boundary is with Mauritania.

-The internationally recognised borders of the country lie between latitudes 27° and 36°N, and longitudes 1° and 14°W. Adding Western Sahara, Morocco lies mostly between 21° and 36°N, and 1° and 17°W (the Ras Nouadhibou peninsula is slightly south of 21° and west of 17°).

 The geography of Morocco spans from the Atlantic Ocean, to mountainous areas, to the Sahara desert.
 Morocco is a Northern African country, bordering the North Atlantic Ocean and the Mediterranean Sea, between Algeria and the annexed Western Sahara.
 It is one of only three nations (along with Spain and France) to have both Atlantic and Mediterranean coastlines.